-Apart from its profound theoretical interest, the discovery may be applicable sometimes involves so many steps that it in weather prediction, complicated indus- |could take billions of years to compute. trial processes, petroleum refining, the scheduling of workers at large factories. secret codes and many other things.
+Apart from its profound theoretical interest, the discovery may be applicable in weather prediction, complicated indus- |could take billions of years to compute. trial processes, petroleum refining, the scheduling of workers at large factories, secret codes and many other things.